kaguyalol/Stanford-CS145-Introduction-to-Databases/Recaps/recap4.md

 2. Foreign Key Constraints
   - A value appear in one relation must also appear in the primary-key components of another relation
+  - Declaring
+    * The referenced attributes in second relation must be PRIMARY KEY or UNIQUE
+    * Values of foreign key in the first relation must also appear in the referenced attributes of some tuple in the second relation

 3. References Relations Policies
   - Default Policy